MARTIMM/raku-mongodb-driver/README.md

 * [ ] db.collection.update().
 Modifies a document in a collection.
 * [ ] db.collection.validate().
 Performs diagnostic operations on a collection.

-## KNOWN LIMITATIONS
+## KNOWN LIMITATIONS AND TODO

+Although the lists above represent one hell of a todo, below are a few notes which I have to make to remember to add items to programmed functions.
+There are also notes which are realy BSON items.
+You need to look there for added

 * Big integers (int64).
 * Lack of Num or Rat support, this is directly related to not yet specified pack/unpack in Perl6.
+See BSON
 * Speed, protocol correctness and clear code are priorities for now.

 ## BUGS